jupyter-xeus/xeus/docs/source/related.rst

 SlicerJupyter
 -------------

 The SlicerJupyter_ project is an integration of the xeus-python kernel in the 3D-Slicer desktop application.
+SlicerJupyter is an example of application taking advantage of xeus to integrate a Jupyter kernel in the event loop of a Desktop application.

 xwidgets
 ---------